Badrpas/c-dyn-split/readme.md

 // This "declares" say_hello() function.
 // When built as `make split`, it actually implements a proxy function(s).
-// But does declarations otherwise for unified build and proper LSP/intellisense.
+// But does declarations otherwise for `make unified` build and proper LSP/intellisense.
 #include "hello.dyn.gen.h"

 int main () {